Andrew-S-Rosen/cbe504/main.typ

 It is worth noting, as we will demonstrate throughout this course, that apparent reaction orders of non-elementary reactions may be non-integer or even negative.
 Reaction orders will appear as zero if the concentration of a particular species does not notably influence the observed rate, as is commonly the case if that species is in great excess.
 #footnote[For additional discussion about apparent 0#super[th] order kinetics, refer to F.J.
-Arnáiz, "Mice in the Box for Zero-Order Kinetics", _J.
+Arnáiz,"Mice in the Box for Zero-Order Kinetics", _J.
 Chem.
 Educ._, 76, 10, 1458 (1999).]

 === Practical Measurements